 Related: Peripheral Arterial Disease: Don’t Ignore It

+There are many ways to ease the discomfort caused by varicose veins.
 You can, with the help of your doctor, choose which treatment is best for you, depending on how your vein condition affects your life and what the underlying cause for your varicose veins.
-Here are the most common approaches to varicose vein treatment.

 Sometimes, varicose veins can be treated with lifestyle changes.
 Many of the factors that contribute to the development of varicose veins can be controlled by the choices you make on a daily basis.
-For example, people who are overweight, spend a lot of time sitting down, or aren’t very active are more likely to get varicose veins.
+For example, you can make lifestyle changes such as:

-• Losing weight if you are overweight.
-Legs are the most common site for varicose veins, and excess weight places more pressure on the blood vessels in your legs.
+• Losing Weight: Your legs are the most common site for varicose veins, and excess weight places more pressure on the blood vessels in your legs.
 Weight also slows blood flow, especially when you are seated.

-• Standing up and walking around if you spend a lot of time sitting down.
+• Avoid Prolonged Sitting: Standing up and walking around if you spend a lot of time sitting down.
 If you have a desk job, set a timer to help you remember to get up and walk around to get the blood pumping.

-• Increasing your activity.
-If your veins are not too painful or not causing any complications, increased exercise can improve circulation and improve vein condition.
+• Get Active: If your veins are not too painful or not causing any complications, increased exercise can improve circulation and improve vein condition.

 Most treatment methods for varicose veins involve closing off the vein in some way.
 In a procedure called sclerotherapy, your doctor injects the affected vein with a solution that causes the vein to close up and scar over.
 Generally, sclerotherapy is most suitable for smaller varicose veins and is helpful for reducing their cosmetic appearance.